balakreshnan/tpchtest/tpchtest/synapsespark.md

-# TPC-H SF10000 test with Azure Databricks using Spark SQL
+# TPC-H SF10000 test with Azure Synapse workspace Spark using Spark SQL

 ## Use Case